What immunizations do I need as an adult?

 Immunizations schedules are often different from country to country.
-As a new Canadian, there may be free vaccines that you are eligible for.
-Talk with Public Health to find out what vaccines you may be eligible for.
+As a new Canadian, there may be free vaccines that you need.
+Talk with your doctor or a Public Health nurse to find out what vaccines you may need.

 What immunizations do I need if I have a chronic health condition?

 Different chronic health conditions can put you at risk for different vaccine preventable diseases.
-Talk with Public Health to find out what vaccines you may be eligible for.
+Talk with your doctor or a Public Health nurse to find out what vaccines you may need.